ZLT9/create-modular-tools/README.md

 > **Note**: Broken modular tools retain their enchantments, meaning you can use Mending to repair them with XP, even if they are broken.
 >
-> In the current alpha version of Create: Modular Tools, the only way to repair modular tools that don't have Mending is to disassemble and reassemble them, which doesn't remove their enchantments.
+> In the current alpha version of Create: Modular Tools, the only way to repair modular tools that don't have Mending is disassembling and reassembling them, which doesn't remove their enchantments.
 > A more robust repair system may be added in a future version.

 ## Enchanting Modules